 .NET, Standard Libraries and Object

-In .NET, there are a lot of predefined classes (we already covered a lot of them in the chapters on collections, text files and strings).
+In .NET, there are many predefined classes (we already covered a lot of them in the chapters on collections, text files and strings).
 These classes are part of the .NET framework; they are available wherever .NET is supported.
 These classes are referred to as Common Type System (CTS).

 .NET is one of the first frameworks, which provide such an extensive set of predefined classes.
-A lot of them work with Object so that they can be used in as many situations as possible.
+A lot of them work with Object, so that they can be used in as many situations as possible.

-.NET also provides a lot of libraries, which can be referenced additionally, and it stands to reason that they are called class libraries or external libraries.
+.NET also provides a lot of libraries, which can be referenced additionally and are called class libraries or external libraries.

 The Base Type Object Upcasting and Downcasting – Example